A woman´s fiat: Her gift to the Church

 The Vocation of Women: the Marian Principle of the Church

-In John Paul II’s letter on reserving priestly ordination to men, Ordinatio Sacerdotalis, he wrote: “The presence and the role of women in the life and mission of the Church, although not linked to the ministerial priesthood, remain absolutely necessary and irreplaceable.
-As the Declaration Inter Insigniores points out, ‘The Church desires that Christian women should become fully aware of the greatness of their mission: today their role is of capital importance both for the renewal and humanization of society and for the rediscovery by believers of the true face of the Church’” ( No. 10).
-Women have the mission to humanize society by being witnesses to the primacy of love, to the primacy of the heart, and by showing the splendor of the face of the Church, the feminine and maternal face.
+In John Paul II’s letter on reserving priestly ordination to men, Ordinatio Sacerdotalis, he wrote, “The presence and the role of women in the life and mission of the Church, although not linked to the ministerial priesthood, remain absolutely necessary and irreplaceable.
+As the Declaration Inter Insigniores points out, ‘The Church desires that Christian women should become fully aware of the greatness of their mission: today their role is of capital importance both for the renewal and humanization of society and for the rediscovery by believers of the true face of the Church’” (no.3).
+Women have the mission to humanize society by being witnesses to the primacy of love, to the primacy of the heart, and by showing the splendor of the feminine and maternal face of the Church.

 The Feminine Genius